JasminSuter/Web-UI-Interface-Design-Project/README.md

-Jasmin: I worked on the Profile page, the user terms and the news page, as well as helping with design choices.
+Jasmin: I worked on the Profile page, the user terms, the news page and the upload page, as well as helping with design choices.
 One of the main challenges was actually understanding svelte overall.
 At first it was a bit of a struggle to get used to it, but after using it for a while it feels like a very helpful tool.
 The other big challenge was the profile page as I had to learn how to use the card feature, how to style and animate them and how to fit images into them without messing up the whole layout.
 I created multiple different cards so they can look differently depending on their function.
-Initially I wanted the card to expand to the size of the image once hovered over, however this proofed too difficult to implement and I opted for showing the whole image inside the slightly enlarged card instead, but this would be something I’d like to improve if I continued working on the page.
+Initially I wanted the card to expand to the size of the image once hovered over, however this proofed too complicated to implement and I opted for showing the whole image inside a slightly enlarged card instead, but this would be something I’d like to improve if I continued working on the page.
+The upload feature was also a learning curve, especially figuring out how to actually display the uploaded image.
+For now it only shows a preview on the upload page, but I would definitely improve it so the images the user uploads actually show up on the profile and homepage.
 Overall, I definitely learned how much time is actually needed to get a website running and how many components are needed to have a well-designed and intuitive website.

 Deployment notes.